Cricle/Sqlx/docs/BEST_PRACTICES.md

-# Sqlx 3.0 Best Practices Guide
+# Sqlx Best Practices Guide

-This guide provides best practices and recommended patterns for using Sqlx 3.0.
+This guide provides best practices and recommended patterns for using Sqlx.

 ## 🎯 Choosing the Right Usage Pattern

-Sqlx 3.0 offers three core usage patterns.
+Sqlx offers three core usage patterns.
 Choosing the right pattern is key to success.

 ### Decision Flow Chart
 ```